End bondage, demand millions of Indian brick kiln workers as polls loom

 India, which is the second-biggest brick producer in the world with output at nearly 250 billion bricks annually, has an estimated 200,000 brick kilns.

-But the industry is largely unregulated with cases of abuse and child labour reported often in local media.
+But the industry is largely unregulated with cases of abuse and child labor reported often in local media.

 “If they want to leave early, their wages are deducted forcing them to pay back a huge amount to employers,” Katiyar told the Thomson Reuters Foundation.
 “We want this mode of recruitment abolished.”

-India abolished bonded labour in 1976 but it remains widespread and the country announced three years ago it would free 18 million people trapped in bondage by 2030.
+India abolished bonded labor in 1976 but it remains widespread and the country announced three years ago it would free 18 million people trapped in bondage by 2030.

 Brick kiln workers are often trafficked from their villages, lured by the prospect of a good job and cash advances.